powerhowardchen/fake_msxfs/README.md

 # fake_msxfs
 Fake msxfs.dll to debug ATM trojans

-This is an Open Source (MIT License) library for VS2019.
+This is an Open Source (MIT License) project for VS2019.

 Support PIN and IDC devices.